 Collection and Testing Procedure.

-If you are required to submit to alcohol testing, you will be driven or sent to a NFPD-designated facility and directed to provide breath specimens.
+If you are required to submit to alcohol testing, you will be driven or sent to an NFPD-designated facility and directed to provide breath specimens.
 Breath specimens will be tested by trained technicians, using federally approved breath testing devices capable of producing printed results that identify the member.
 If your breath alcohol concentration is .02 or more, a second breath specimen will be tested approximately 20 minutes later.
 The results of the second test will be determinative.

-If you are required to submit to illegal drug testing, you will be driven or sent to a NFPD-designated medical facility and directed to provide urine specimens.
+If you are required to submit to illegal drug testing, you will be driven or sent to an NFPD-designated medical facility and directed to provide urine specimens.
 You must provide split specimens.
 You may provide the specimens in private unless you appear to be submitting altered, adulterated or substitute specimens.
 Collected specimens will be sent to a federally certified laboratory and tested for evidence of illegal drugs.
 The laboratory will screen all specimens and confirm all positive screens.
 A chain of custody will be established from the time a specimen is collected through testing and storage.

 The laboratory will transmit a positive drug test result to a Medical Records Officer ("MRO") retained by NFPD, who shall give you a reasonable opportunity to rebut or explain the results.
 The MRO will use the same standards for making the final determination of the drug test result as those set forth in Federal Regulation 49 CFR, Part 40.
 The use of hemp products that produce a positive drug test will be treated the same as the use of marijuana.
 If you test positive, you may ask the MRO to have your split specimen sent to another federally certified laboratory to be tested at your own expense.
 Your request must be made within 72 hours of notice of test results.
 If the second facility fails to find any evidence of drug use in the split specimen, you will be treated as passing the test; however, specimens that found to be adulterated or unsuitable will be considered a positive test.